A quantum shuffle approach to quantum affine super algebra of type $C(2)^{(2)}$ and its equitable presentation: Abstract

 \section{Abstract}

-In this study, we focus on the positive part $U_q^{+}$ of the admissible quantum affine algebra $\mathcal{U}_q(\widehat{\mathfrak{s l}_2})$, newly defined in \cite{HZ}, and the quantum affine superalgebra $U_q(C(2)^{(2)})$.
-Both of these algebras have presentations involving two generators, $e_{\alpha}$ and $e_{\delta-\alpha}$, which satisfy the cubic $q$-Serre relations.
-According to the works of Hu-Zhuang and Khoroshkin-Lukierski-Tolstoy, there exist the Damiani and the Beck $PBW$ bases for these two (super)algebras.
-In this paper, we employ the $q$-shuffle (super)algebra and Catalan words to present these two bases in a closed-form expression.
-Ultimately, the equitable presentations of $\mathcal{U}_q(\widehat{\mathfrak{sl}_2})$ and the bosonization of $U_q(C(2)^{(2)})$ are presented.
+In this study, we focus on the positive part $U_q^{+}$ of the quantum affine superalgebra $U_q(C(2)^{(2)})$.
+This algebra admits a presentation with two two generators $e_{\alpha}$ and $e_{\delta-\alpha}$, which satisfy the cubic $q$-Serre relations.
+According to the work of Khoroshkin-Lukierski-Tolstoy, the Damiani and the Beck $PBW$ bases exist for this superalgebra.
+In this paper, we utilize the $q$-shuffle superalgebra and Catalan words to present these two bases in a closed-form expression.
+Ultimately, we present the bosonization of $U_q(C(2)^{(2)})$.

 \keywords{$q$-Serre relations, $PBW$ basis, $q$-shuffle super-algebra, Catalan words, equitable presentation} \subjclass[2010]{Primary 17B37; Secondary 16T05}